Did you know Jesus spent time ministering north of Galilee in Israel?

 We can assume he visited mostly Jewish villages since Jesus usually began his visits in the synagogues.

 While traveling toward Mt.
-Hermon in 2022, the furthest area north of Galilee, our guide pointed out Jesus and his disciples moved among the villages tucked into the valleys and on the hills.
+Hermon in 2022, our guide noted that Jesus moved among the villages tucked into the valleys and on the hills.

 Jesus went throughout all the cities and villages, teaching in their synagogues and proclaiming the gospel of the kingdom, and healing every disease and every affliction.
 When he saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd.